MIchaeladcock/michaeladcock.github.io/_posts/2020-10-01-THM-ultraTech-writeup.md

 <p>The contents of the database has two usernames and password hashes.
 Let’s try and crack them.</p>
 <img src="/img/ultratech/19.sqli-hashes.png"/>

-<p>Before we try John or Hashcat let’s give crackstation.net a shot at this hash</p>
+<p>Before we try John or Hashcat let’s give crackstation.net a shot at this hash.</p>
 <p>Great!
 Crackstation was able to crack this password.Let’s try the other password hash</p>
 <img src="/img/ultratech/20.mr00t-cracked-hash.png"/>

 <p>I’m surprised.
 It cracked that password too.
-Now we have 3 places we can try these logins: FTP ,SSH and the partners.html login portal.
+Now we have 3 places we can try these logins: FTP,SSH and the partners.html login portal.
 Let’s try them out</p>
 <img src="/img/ultratech/21.Madmin-cracked-password.png"/>

-<p>I tried both users in FTP, SSH and partner web login page and only one users creditials worked on the FTP and SSH.
+<p>I tried both users in FTP, SSH and partner web login page and only one users credentials  worked on the FTP and SSH.
 There was nothing interesting in the partners web portal.
 Let’s enumerate the server using the SSH connection </p>
 <img src="/img/ultratech/23.web-portal-login.png"/>
 <img src="/img/ultratech/22.ssh-succes.png"/>